lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 As such, you should wash the waste drawer at least once a month if you have a single cat.
 For multiple cats, it’s better to wipe it down at least every two weeks.

-#4 Forgetting about the Carbon Filter
+4. Forgetting about the Carbon Filter

-Do you know what the purpose of the carbon filter is?
 It absorbs odors, bacteria, and moisture from the waste drawer, preventing mold growth and odor from spreading through the house.

 However, the carbon strip is effective for a limited time.
 Once it gets too dirty, it won’t keep all unpleasant odors at bay.

 In general, you should get a new filter every three to four months.
-(3)

 However, depending on how many cats you have and how frequently they use their toilet, you should replace the filters more often.

-#6 Your Cat’s Diet Is To Blame
+5. Your Cat’s Diet Is To Blame

 Some cats have stinkier poop than others, which can explain why some automatic litter boxes smell worse than others.

 In these cases, you have to discover why your cat’s poop is so stinky to reduce the odor leakage.
-Usually, diet is the main culprit:
+Usually, diet is the main culprit.

-• Eating cheap quality cat food can make your cat poop stinky because these brands are full of artificial ingredients that cause digestive inflammation.
+• Eating cheap-quality cat food can make your cat poop stinky because these brands are full of artificial ingredients that cause digestive inflammation.

 • Some cats are sensitive to certain product ingredients, such as grains or proteins, leading to a foul smell from the feces.